kuldeep0020/event-delivery/README.md

   consumers shall resume from the last commited offset.
 New consumer groups will reprocess the full event log.

-- **At-least-once delivery:** Kafka provices at-least-once guarantees as long as you you make sure that you don't commit offsets for unprocessed events.
+- **At-least-once delivery:** Kafka provides at-least-once guarantees as long as you you make sure that you don't commit offsets for unprocessed events.